Construction Program Guide

 The above regulations provide the FHWA's regulatory policy regarding construction contract modifications.
 However, please note that these regulations were last updated on August 2, 1991 and do not include revised stewardship, oversight, and applicability requirements resulting from the 1991 ISTEA and the 1998 TEA-21.
 See the discussion in the FHWA Contract Administration Core Curriculum Manual for a summary of current FHWA policy).

 - The FHWA Contract Administration Core Curriculum Manual summarizes policy and provides general guidance concerning contract modifications.
 Please refer to the following sections of the manual for more specific guidance:

-- Headquarters memorandum dated July 12, 1963, Subject: Participation in Engineering Errors provides guidance for FHWA's participation in change orders where carelessness, negligence, incompetence or under-staffing are not contributing factors.
+- Participation in Engineering Errors (07/12/1963) provides guidance for FHWA's participation in change orders where carelessness, negligence, incompetence or under-staffing are not contributing factors.

-- Headquarters memorandum dated February 16, 1970, Subject: Expediting completion of highway construction in urban areas provides guidance for division staff to critically review contract time allowances and any change orders that affect contract time on projects in urban areas.
+- Expediting Completion of Highway Construction in Urban Areas (02/16/1970) provides guidance for division staff to critically review contract time allowances and any change orders that affect contract time on projects in urban areas.

 - Adoption of Specifications to Preclude Third Party Beneficiary Claims Under Construction Contracts (05/22/1968)